“Blood Clots and Black Holes”

-“His head!” one woman screamed, practically foaming at the mouth.
+“His head!” one woman screamed.
 “I want his fucking head!”

-“Give me back my daughter, you trash!” a man bellowed.
+“Give me back my daughter, you trash!” a man howled.

 “Was it Khmun?!” shouted another.
 “Tell us who you were working for, slime!”

-The magus, a Hekate Aristokratian veiled in black, responded with a tranquil nod.
-Jules knew, thanks to his mother, that her sect cultivated stoicism in the face of death and tragedy.
+The magus, a Hekate Aristokratian veiled in black, answered him with a tranquil nod.
+Jules knew, courtesy of his mother, that her sect cultivated stoicism in the face of death and tragedy.